BFA Design & Technology: Apply

 Candidates for all degrees in Theatre, including the B.F.A. degree Design/Technology, must complete an audition, portfolio review and/or interview to be considered for admission into the Department of Theatre and Dance.
 Auditions and interviews take place between December and March, and offers of admission are made by April 1.
 Students who do not audition or interview on or before March 15 usually must defer consideration of admission to the following year.

 The first step is to apply for admission to Otterbein University.
 Once you have applied for admission, you may arrange for a portfolio review.
 Do not wait to be accepted by the University!
 Interviews for the B.F.A.
 Design/Tech degree will be held on campus in December, February and March.
 Interviews will also be held at the Unified Auditions in New York, Chicago and Los Angeles in February.
-To arrange for a portfolio review, send an e-mail to Harriet Hill, or call us at 614-823-1210.
+To arrange for a portfolio review, send an e-mail to Matt Wolfe, or call 614-823-1657.
 We will respond to your request with a written confirmation of your appointment and more detailed information about the interview.

 Prepare a portfolio of work that contains evidence of artistic achievement and creativity in the field or fields that are of interest to you, including scenic, lighting, costume, and sound design and technology, technical direction and/or stage management.
 Items may include drawings, paintings, slides, photos, renderings, light plots, concepts, prompt scripts and play programs highlighting your production involvement.
 A theatre resume, a photo, and two letters of recommendation from a theatre or art teacher who know your work ethic and abilities are required at the interview.